-The Accountancy and Control Honours programme is your first major step in becoming an expert in sustainable accountancy or control.
-If you are driven and prepared to put in the extra work, this programme is a great challenge.
-A perfect chance to stand out to future employers.
+The Honours programme is your chance to gain knowledge at the highest level and practice applied research skills on top of your chosen MSc Actuarial Science and Mathematical Finance specialisation track.
+If you are driven and prepared to put in the extra work, this programme is a rewarding addition to your curriculum.
+It’s the perfect chance to stand out to future employers.

-The Accountancy and Control Honours programme is selective and only available to (approximately) 15 highly motivated MSc Accountancy and Control students who are starting in September 2022.
+The Honours programme is selective and only available to (approximately) 10 highly motivated students of our Actuarial Science and Mathematical Finance MSc.

 What you need to do: